BALL-Project/ball/workflow_support/galaxy/README.md

 please have a look at the corresponding [Galaxy documentation] and a configured BALLAXY setup script for a full ballaxy instance (ball_build_dir/workflow_support/galaxy/ballaxy_generator.cmake).

+To generate the [Galaxy] *ToolConfigs* and all related files, simply use the `ballaxy` target, like so:

+    $ make ballaxy

 [Galaxy]: https://galaxyproject.org
 [Galaxy documentation]: https://new.galaxyproject.org/Admin/Tools/AddToolTutorial